guildai/guild.ai/pages/environments.md

 - Create a new directory and [set it as Guild home](#set-guild-home)

 Guild's [](cmd:init) command uses `virtualenv` to create a new virtual environment.
-The commands performs some additional steps to streamline the process of creating a virtualized Guild environment for a project:
+The commands performs additional steps to streamline the process of creating a virtualized Guild environment for a project:

-- Use a Python version requirement to select an appropriate Python version when creating the virtual environment
+- Use a [Python version
+  requirement](guides/reproducibility.md#python-version) to select an appropriate Python version when creating the virtual environment

 - Run `pip install -r requirements.txt` if `requirements.txt` is
   defined for a project